pedrodiniz01/rideshare-app-2024/README.md

 Since I was out of town during the exercise period, I nominated a few points I would like to have improved.

 - The first point I would improve would be database scheme and matching algorithm.
 I would research for a better matching alogirthm and implement a more efficient way to compare driver and rider location (using partitions maybe?).
 - I would implement more design patterns.
-A few that would improve code quality would be Builder, Factory method.
+A few that would improve code quality would be Builder, Factory method, for example.
 - There are alot of more complex validation in order to control edge cases.
 - Improve error handling.
 - Develop API swagger to easily understand how APIs work.